Rachel Marsden: Career

 a late-night talk show, where she stayed for five months.
 On May 30, 2007, Marsden was dismissed from Red Eye and escorted out of the Fox studio by security guards.
 She explained that her departure was due to a change in the show's format, and that being escorted out was standard procedure.
 She appeared once in October 2007, as a guest panelist on CNN's The Situation Room.
 Marsden has been compared to Ann Coulter in opinion, presentation and appearance.

-In 2009 Marsden moved to France, and since then she has been a regular panelist on LCP Politique Matin, carried on the state-owned parliamentary television channel La Chaîne parlementaire in France.
+In 2009, Marsden moved to France, and since then she has been a regular panelist on LCP Politique Matin, carried on the state-owned parliamentary television channel La Chaîne parlementaire in France.
 She taught courses at Sciences Po as enseignante, or adjunct member of the teaching staff.

 In November 2011, she self-published a novel, American Bombshell: A Tale of Domestic and International Invasion through Createspace.

 Personal life

 In 1997 Marsden came to public attention for her role in the Simon Fraser University 1997 harassment controversy.

-In 2002, Marsden was arrested after a man she'd been dating for a year complained to police of being harassed and threatened by her.
+In 2002, Marsden was arrested after a man she had been dating for a year complained to police of being harassed and threatened by her.
 She pleaded guilty to criminal harassment and was given a conditional discharge and one year of probation.

 In September 2007, a relationship between Marsden and an Ontario Provincial Police officer ended.
 She posted his photo and identified him on her blog as an anti-terrorism officer and wrote he had leaked secret anti-terrorism documents to her.
 The officer filed a complaint of harassment against Marsden, but this was later dropped.
 The OPP launched a separate internal investigation into the alleged conduct of the officer.
 His lawyer declared that he was cleared of any wrongdoing.

 Marsden contacted Wikipedia co-founder Jimmy Wales in 2006 and said that her Wikipedia biography was libelous.
 Wales stated his involvement with her article was handled through the normal channels, and was "routine".
 He also says he "recused [himself] from any further official action", after their relationship became personal.

 On February 29, 2008, the Gawker news and gossip blog Valleywag claimed Wales and Marsden had entered into a relationship, and published instant messaging chats they allegedly exchanged.
 On the following day, Wales announced on his Wikipedia user page that he had broken up with her.
 Marsden, who learned about the breakup by reading about it on Wikipedia, turned to eBay and put up a T-shirt and sweater for auction that she said belonged to Wales.